Groups of symplectic involutions on symplectic varieties of Kummer type and their fixed loci: A -polarized example: Isolated points

 If $s$ is relatively prime with $p$, an analogous argument shows there is exactly one solution $(x,y)$ to \eqref{LM} for each $y\in \hat{A}[p^q]$ and that again the group of all solutions is isomorphic to $(\Z/p^q\Z)^4$.

 Cases 1 and 2 have covered all cases where $r$ and $s$ are not both divisible by $p$.
 Going forward, we assume $p\mid r$ and $p\mid s$.
-By the primitivity of the Mukai vector, $p \nmid n_1$, so by Claim~\ref{kernel}, any power of $p$ dividing $\chi$ also divides $n_2$.
+If $\charr(k)\neq 0$, our assumption in Setting~\ref{defKv} that $\charr(k)\nmid n$ implies in the following cases that $\charr(k)\neq p$ and so we may apply Claim~\ref{kernel}.
+By the primitivity of the Mukai vector, $n_1=0$ and $n_2$ is equal to the highest power of $p$ dividing $\chi$.

 Let $j$ be the highest power of $p$ dividing $r$ and $k$ be the highest power of $p$ dividing $s$.
 If $r$ or $s$ is $0$, we choose the convention that $j$ or $k$ is $\infty$.

 In each of Cases 3, 4, 5, we handle in stages the situations where $q$ becomes higher and higher relative to $j$ and $k$.
 From now on, we assume $j\geq k$.
 If $k>j$ the argument is analogous.